- de Meij

 How to use Lens on Leeuwenhoek.
 Abbreviations, spelling, and other trade-offs and compromises to adapt Leeuwenhoek's messy life to the rigors of the database.

-Comprehensive bibliography of printed information, some available online, about Antony van Leeuwenhoek and his times.
+Comprehensive bibliography of printed information, some available online, about Antony van Leeuwenhoek's life and times.

 Learning the Dutch language, with an emphasis on the 17th century.